1247Foundation Ermesinde of Luxembourg

 Decline and successive reconstructions

 Periods of disciplinary decline in the 15th century, ravages of the Thirty Years' War.
-But every destruction was followed by reconstruction and renewed fervor, particularly in the 18th century, showcasing Cistercian resilience in the face of historical trials.
+But every destruction was followed by a reconstruction and renewed fervor, especially in the 18th century, testifying to Cistercian resilience in the face of historical trials.

 Cycles of decline and renewal